 Today, physical retailers have had to reinvent their role in the market and find new and creative ways to win back customers.
-However, it may sound like a difficult task to compete with "open 24 hours a day", "delivery directly to your door," and "shopping without a queue," physical retailers have a clear advantage they can and should take advantage of.
+Even though it may sound like a difficult task to compete with "open 24 hours a day", "delivery directly to your door," and "shopping without having to wait in line," physical retailers have a clear advantage they can and should take advantage of.

 Win back customers with retailtainment

-Have you ever walked into a store and been drawn to the music, atmosphere, and surroundings without these elements necessarily involving the store's products?
-If you ever passed the clothing store Arket in Copenhagen and experienced how a café that sells vegan and vegetarian food has found a place among shirts, pants, and socks?
+Have you ever walked into a store and been drawn by the music, atmosphere, and surroundings without these elements necessarily involving the store's products?
+Maybe you have passed the clothing store Arket in Copenhagen and experienced how a café that sells vegan and vegetarian food has found a place among shirts, pants, and socks?

-When Arket places a café in the store, the purpose is to give their customers an experience beyond the usual.
-Today, consumers are more in search of experiences than material things.
-According to Eventbrite, 78 percent of millennials consumers will prioritize spending money on an experience or event over a physical product.
+When Arket places a café in the store, the purpose is to give their customers an extraordinary experience.
+Today, consumers are more interested in experiences than material things.
+According to Eventbrite, 78 percent of millennial consumers prioritize spending money on an experience or event over a physical product.

-Therefore, it is unlikely that physical stores will become irrelevant in the near future.
+Therefore, it is unlikely that physical stores will become irrelevant anytime soon.
 Although e-Commerce is becoming increasingly popular, physical retailers can offer real-life experiences which is more valued than ever before.

 Retailtainment is not a new concept designed to save physical retail.
 Ritzer already introduced the concept in 1999.
 Even before that, in 1951, a man named Victor Gruen invented the first American mall to provide consumers with a place where shopping was an enjoyable activity.
 He imagined how indoor spring cafes and nicely displayed products in the windows would give customers an experience of being in a market in Europe.